 Professional societies for fertility specialists have developed standard dosing regimens, but every protocol is customized to fit an individual woman’s health and size.
 At the same time, there is nothing to prevent doctors from using larger doses.

 Currently, there is no systematic way to track dosages or outcomes of fertility drugs in the U.S. United Kingdom fertility specialist Geeta Nargund, M.D. has recommended to Parliament that their requirements to track drugs and dosage given during IVF be updated to improve reporting including linking IVF treatment logs to hospital registries to have better tracking of adverse reactions.
 The Society for Assisted Reproductive Technology (SART) in the United States is now tracking drug doses so some better information on this complication will become available in the next few years.

-Beyond the rare occurrence of OHSS, researchers question whether there may be long-term side effects of fertility drugs.
-Some researchers have theorized that fertility treatment medications could have a potential impact on heart disease, depression, endocrine system disorders, cancer, and other conditions.
-The few published studies that say no are conflicting or inconclusive.
+Beyond the rare occurrence of OHSS, researchers question whether there may be long-term effects of fertility drugs.
+Some researchers have theorized that fertility drugs could have a potential impact in heart disease, depression, endocrine system disorders, cancer and other conditions.
+The few published studies say no, are conflicting or inconclusive.

 According to experts, the short-term increase in estrogen – usually ten days for IVF – is “unlikely to have a profound long-term effect on a woman’s body.”
 More research is recommended given the association between estrogen and growth of some cancers.

 Fertility Drug Safety Studies